 Yep, candy does expire, but the good news is that most types of candy keep well.
 Also, in general, the quality will decline before the candy truly expires or becomes unsafe.
 Most candies have low moisture content paired with high levels of sugar, which is a preservative.
 If you need help using the candy in time, check out these clever ways to use leftover Halloween candy.

 Here’s a guide by type.
 (Note that this is for unopened candy.
 Once candy is open, try to eat it within a few months, regardless of type.)
 Also, if you keep chocolate in the freezer, it should last six to eight months past its expiration date.
 Speaking of type, can you guess what the most popular Halloween candy in your state is?

 Six to nine months

 Peanut butter cups, caramels, gum, and candy corn.
 Sensing a theme?
 Super soft, chewy candies, especially sticky ones, can go bad faster than others.

 Eight to ten months

 Up to one year

-Jelly beans and other jelly candies, and hard candies (this is how Smarties are made.)
+Jelly beans and other jelly candies, and hard candies.
+Check out the fascinating way Smarties are made.